LilyFoote/rest-framework-generic-relations/README.md

     tag_serializer.is_valid()
     tag_serializer.save()

-If you feel that this default behavior doesn't suit your needs, you can subclass `GenericRelatedField` and override its `determine_deserializer_for_data` or `determine_serializer_for_data` respectively to implement your own way of decision-making.
+If you feel that this default behavior doesn't suit your needs, you can subclass `GenericRelatedField` and override its `get_serializer_for_instance` or `get_deserializer_for_data` respectively to implement your own way of decision-making.

 A few things you should note: